 1) a theory or system of social organization that advocates the ownership and control of the means of production and distribution, capital, land, etc., by the community as a whole, usually through a centralized government.

 2) procedure or practice in accordance with this theory.

 3) (in Marxist theory) the stage following capitalism in the transition of a society to communism, characterized by the imperfect implementation of collectivist principles.

 At its simplest, the core meaning of socialism is that it is a politico-economic system where the state controls, either through planning or more directly, and may legally own, the basic means of production.

-Interestingly, when Gallup asked Americans to define socialism in 1949, the leading answer with 34% was:
+Interestingly, when Gallup asked Americans to define socialism in 1949, the leading answer with 34 percent was:

 Government ownership or control, government ownership of utilities, everything controlled by the government, state control of business

 This is pretty close to the dictionary definition.
-Somewhere between 1949 and 2018, Americans or 23% of them anyway, adopted a definition unconnected with the actual dictionary definition.
+Somewhere between 1949 and 2018, Americans — or 23 percents of them, anyway —adopted a definition unconnected with the actual dictionary definition.
 Socialism became simply a list of noble aims shared, in fact, by almost everybody.
 Hidden behind this flim flam was the reality of socialism, its means: the extensive government ownership and control of the economy.
-Given the 100% track record of spectacular failure of such policies, one can understand why socialists might want to downplay them.
+Given the 100 percent track record of spectacular failure of such policies, one can understand why socialists might want to downplay them.
 As rebranding exercises go, a capitalist could only imagine such success.

 There is much more to be said about socialism: that its means never achieve the ends the socialists claim to seek and that there is an irresolvable tension in a world of diverse individuals between the aims of treating all equally and ensuring that all end up equally well off.
 But any examination must begin by being clear about what exactly socialism is.